fbpx

 There are also some exclusions, and some National Trust venues are not included in the promotion.
 You can see all the exclusions here.
 Make sure to double-check the list prior to arriving to avoid having to pay for a ticket!

-The tickets are valid Monday to Sunday, so you can enjoy your visit any day of the week.
+The tickets are valid Monday to Sunday, so you can enjoy your visit any day of the week, but not Bank Holiday weekends.
 The pass can also be used within any of the advertised opening hours for the property you want to visit.
 However, some sites may have parking charges, which you will still need to pay.
 The ticket covers entry to the site only.

 The tickets are not valid at external National Trust events where an additional entry fee is required, and the tickets are not valid in conjunction with any other offer.
 You can read the full T&Cs here.